openSUSE/news-o-o/_posts/2011-08-27-opensuse-weekly-news-issue-190-is-out.markdown

 ![](http://server.ericsbinaryworld.com/blog/wp-content/uploads/2011/08/amarok-newdynamicinterface1-500x216.png)

-
+â€

+â€œ

         [TechCrunch/Scott Merrill: LinuxCon: Open Source is an Ecosystem, not a Zero Sum Game](http://techcrunch.com/2011/08/21/linuxcon-open-source-is-an-ecosystem-not-a-zero-sum-game/)

 Linux and open source development is not a zero sum game.
-This was the explicit message from Ubuntu Technical Architect Allison Randal™s keynote speech at LinuxCon, but the sentiment had been articulated in a number of ways all week long from everyone here.
+This was the explicit message from Ubuntu Technical Architect Allison Randalâ€™s keynote speech at LinuxCon, but the sentiment had been articulated in a number of ways all week long from everyone here.
 The processes by which a company makes great open source software improve the world for everyone.

 (...)

 There are many ways to thrive within the open source ecosystem.
 Whether its an unwavering dedication to kernel excellence (a la Linus Torvalds and Greg Kroah-Hartman) or a dedication to producing viable, usable tools for everyone to use to avoid reinventing the wheel.
 The [Yocto project](http://www.yoctoproject.org/) is working on this for the embedded space, just as SUSE, under the fresh leadership of Attachmate, is making available their [Open Build Service](http://openbuildservice.org/) to help people roll packages for multiple distributions.
-SUSE is also sharing their [SUSE Studio](http://susestudio.com/) to allow ISVs and companies to develop and maintain their own Linux build for use in appliances and golden master images.
-You don™t have to be a SUSE customer to use these tools. (...)
+SUSE is also sharing their [SUSE Studio](http://susestudio.com/) to allow ISVs and companies to develop and maintain their own Linux build for use in appliances and â€œgolden masterâ€ images.
+You donâ€™t have to be a SUSE customer to use these tools. (...)

-
+â€

+â€œ

         [Free Software Foundation/Brett Smith: Android GPLv2 termination worries: one more reason to upgrade to GPLv3](http://www.fsf.org/news/android-termination-upgrade-gplv3)